mike-kaufman/async-context-definition/Async-Context-Definitions.md

  _g<sub>j</sub>_.

-We define the following module code that provides the needed explicit marking of API's that are exposing asynchronous behavior from a `runtime` component to `client` code and which enable the tracking of the core asynchronous execution chain concepts.
+We define the following module code that provides the needed explicit marking of API's that are exposing asynchronous behavior from a `host` component to `client` code and which enable the tracking of the core asynchronous execution chain concepts.
 ```